 It is important that you provide a correct personal email address as it will be used to communicate with you when using the Self Service Password Recovery

 tool (SSPR) in UCD Connect.
 If you do not wish to allow SSPR to use your personal email address then you must delete it.

-To add, change or delete your personal email address use the My Email Preferences
+You can add, change or delete your personal email address by following these instructions

 Third party disclosures of personal data

 In addition to cases where UCD is by law required or permitted to disclose your details to others, third party disclosure may take place to: